candidtim/candidtim.github.io/_posts/2017-08-11-write-vim-plugin-in-python.md

 Only prerequisites are: Vim, some Python knowledge and lots of curiosity (more on that later).
 Some sample commands here are for `bash`, so, Linux or Mac.
 You will need to adjust a bit if you use Windows, but the general idea and all the rest is same in any case.

-Final source code is available on ...
-TODO: share source code

-TODO: links to Vim wiki, documentation, etc. Links to other blogs.

 Let's go!